Last updated 4th August 2015 at 13:15 hrs

-As mentioned above, the museum is now closed until later in the year when we will re-open the museum housed in a new building.
+As mentioned above, the museum is now closed, when we will re-open the museum will be housed in a new building.

 The museum site is behind the builders fence and no access (except for regular condition checks on the airframes by museum staff) is allowed.
 As this implies we cannot accomodate ANY access to the airframes for non museum staff, although this is very frustrating for both us and the many requests we've received for access, there is little we can do about it until the site is returned to our control by the construction company.
 Construction commenced on the 6th of July.
 See the news section for more information.